 The back and forth in a pattern of a swing?

 A pendulum is a hanging item with a swinging motion.
-It will glide fluidly back and forth because of the opposing forces pull on gravity.
+It will glide fluidly back and forth because of the opposing forces that pull on gravity.
 The subtle force exerted at the correct time may generate tremendous results.
 This is called resonance.

 Think of the playground swing as an everyday example.
 The first thrust initiates the swing.
-Each subsequent push or pump increases the swing Pushing, and pumping amplitude will increase the swing until eventually reaching equilibrium.
+Each subsequent push or pump increases the swing Pushing, and pumping amplitude will increase the swing until eventually reaches equilibrium.

 What is swing called?